 Every vehicle owner is obliged to follow the traffic and parking rules in any place that they are visiting.
-If you are in Chicago for a vacation and received a parking ticket, you still have the responsibility of paying it.
-If you want to contest the citation, you can do it in Chicago’s designated court.
+If you are in Chicago for a vacation and received a parking ticket, you still have the responsibility of dealing with it.
+DoNotPay can help you dispute it remotely.
+Access DoNotPay through any web browser.

-What if I’m parked?
-Can I still get a ticket in Chicago?
+What if I’m still in the car?
+Can I still get a parking ticket in Chicago?

 Yes, it is possible to get a parking ticket while you are still in the car.
-If you are sitting behind the wheel while you are parked in a no-parking zone, an officer has every right to give you a citation.
+If you are sitting behind the wheel while you are stopped in a no-parking zone, an officer has every right to give you a citation.
 It does not matter whether or not you are in the vehicle.
-If you are violating any parking law, the parking enforcers can ticket you.
-If you wish to learn more about other people’s experiences, check out this discussion.
+If an officer has grounds to believe that you are violating any parking law, he or she can ticket you.
+If you wish to learn more about other people's related experiences, check out this discussion.

 If I lose, do I have to pay the entire amount immediately?

 Before paying your ticket, dispute it.
-But if you lose your dispute, you don’t have to pay your ticket all at once.
+If you lose your dispute, you may not have to pay it off all at once.
+Here are some options:

-- Online Payment Plans – Only vehicle owners that have not committed serious violations and has not had their driver’s license suspended are eligible for these plans.
+- Online payment plans: Only vehicle owners that have not committed serious violations and have not had their driver's license suspended are eligible for these plans.
 You can choose the early payment plan wherein you will have three months to pay your citations.
-You can apply for this plan if your violation has yet to reach the Final Determination status.
+You can apply for this plan if your violation has yet to reach the final determination status.
 For those that have reached that stage, you will have to go with the standard payment plan.

-- Hardship Payment Plans – For those who will have difficulty paying the fines, you can select this plan.
-You will be allowed to pay your debt up to 36 months.
+- Hardship payment plans: For those who will have difficulty paying the fines, you can select this plan.
+You will be allowed to pay your debt off over 36 months.

 To be eligible, you will need to be any of these: